Xujiayao/TextPlaceholderAPI-Compat/README.md

 Put the downloaded JAR file in the `mods` folder.

+Notes:

+- This mod functions as a library and will only operate when called by another mod.
+- This mod can coexist with Patbox's official Placeholder API mod without conflicts, as each mod will call its respective library.

 ### For Developers

 Only edit the `common.gradle` file.
 There is no need to add the following to the wrapper's `build.gradle`.